bbancheri/AWS-Cloud-Practitioner-Essentials-English/README.md

 My material ?
 ------------
-Since Udacity courses, i start to use MS OneNote
+Since Udacity courses, i start to use MS OneNote.\
-First of all, i store the learning path of the course, extract titles in order to reproduce the course structure
+First of all, i store the learning path of the course, extract titles in order to reproduce the course structure.\

 ![image](https://user-images.githubusercontent.com/79169883/130522954-4cb98ab7-d51b-40ff-97a2-7d81e0f6c1b0.png)